edbzn/blog/content/blog/data-store-service-angular/index.md

 }
 ```

-Now the component can load books at initialization.
+Now the component can use the store to load books at initialization.

 ```ts
 @Component({